Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Final remarks and conclusions

-\item{in addition to neutrino transport, general \emph{radiation transport via photons} is important to predict the electromagnetic aftermath of explosions in order to make a connection to observational features like lightcurves and spectra; this involves still unkown opacities of heavy elements, but also the energy release of highly unstable radioactive matter after explosive nucleosynthesis has taken place.}
+\item In addition to neutrino transport, general \emph{radiation transport via photons} is important to predict the electromagnetic aftermath of explosions in order to make a connection to observational features like lightcurves and spectra.
+Fundamental ingredients for these predictions are the total energy released by radioactive matter, its thermalization and the yet unknown atomic opacities of (especially multiply-ionized) heavy elements.
+Progress in this field will permit to test whether the lanthanide fraction $X_{\text{La}}$ in observed events is consistent with solar r-process abundances

 \end{enumerate}